python-attrs/cattrs/docs/customizing.md

 This section describes customizing the unstructuring and structuring processes in _cattrs_.

+As you go about customizing converters by registering hooks and hook factories, keep in mind that **the order of hook registration matters**.

+Technically speaking, whether the order matters or not depends on the actual implementation of hook factories used.
+In practice, the built-in _cattrs_ hooks are optimized to perform early resolution of hooks.
+You will likely compose with these hook factories.

+This means that **hooks for simpler types should be registered first**.
+For example, to override hooks for structuring `int` and `list[int]`, the hook for `int` must be registered first.
+When the {meth}`list_structure_factory() <cattrs.cols.list_structure_factory>`
+is applied to the `list[int]` type to produce a hook, it will retrieve and store the hook for `int`, which should be already present.

 ## Custom (Un-)structuring Hooks

 You can write your own structuring and unstructuring functions and register them for types using {meth}`Converter.register_structure_hook() <cattrs.BaseConverter.register_structure_hook>` and {meth}`Converter.register_unstructure_hook() <cattrs.BaseConverter.register_unstructure_hook>`.